wokstok/ingressintel/README.md

     See the License for the specific language governing permissions and limitations under the License.

+## Contributing

+Please fork this repository and contribute back using [pull requests](http://github.com/wokstok/ingressintel/pulls).

+Any contributions, large or small, major features, bug fixes, unit tests are welcomed and appreciated but will be reviewed and discussed.

 ## Compiling
 ###Google Play Services

 You will need the Google Play Services SDK (http://developer.android.com/google/play-services/setup.html)

+## Author

+Warren Hodgkinson | David Vannucci | www.appceptional.co.za